jerryaoverton/business-model-simulation/healthcare/README.md

 write.csv(businessmodel, file="hospital.businessmodel.csv", row.names=FALSE)
 ```

-The following is a description of fields contained in the `financial.institute.businessmodel.csv` file:
+The following is a description of fields contained in the `hospital.businessmodel.csv` file:

 Field | Description | Range
 --- | --- | ---